demisto/content-external-template/README.md

 # Adding Your Pack
 ### Create your first pack
 Creating a pack is the same process as in the public repository.
-Follow the [Bofore you start](https://xsoar.pan.dev/docs/concepts/getting-started-guide#before-you-start-developing) and the [Contribution](https://xsoar.pan.dev/docs/contributing/contributing) guides that will help you to design, execute and test your work.
+Follow the [Bofore you start](https://xsoar.pan.dev/docs/concepts/getting-started-guide#before-you-start-developing) and the [Contribution](https://xsoar.pan.dev/docs/contributing/contributing) guides that will help you to design, develop and test your work.

 ### Opening a Pull Request